shahidawkum/TargetAVP-DeepCaps/README.md

    d.
 QLC

-5. Two-tier Feature Selection
+3. Two-tier Feature Selection

   	 Shuffled frog leaping algorithm (SFLA) and Maximum Relevance and Maximum Diversity (MRMD)

-6. Classification Model
+4. Classification Model

    Sn_CapsNet_Classifier.ipynb includes all the libraries used for training the deep self-normailzed Capsule neural network model.

-(VI) Contact
+Contact
-If you are interested in our work or if you have any suggestions and questions about our research work, please contact us.
-E-mail: shahid.akbar@awkum.edu.pk
+If you are interested in our work or if you have any suggestions and questions about our research work, please contact us.E-mail: shahid.akbar@awkum.edu.pk